geoffreylitt/wildcard-onward-paper/paper.md

 But by using Wildcard, the user was able to implement the customization locally, without needing to expose their browser history to Hacker News.

-This scenario has shown a few examples of how table-driven customizations can help a user improve their experience of a website.
+This scenario has shown a few examples of how data-driven customizations can help a user improve their experience of a website.
 [@sec:reflections] explains many other use cases and contexts where the technique applies, but first we explain how the system works internally.